 Nevertheless, the long acquaintance of the Dutch with the sea allowed them, since they had so little to produce of their own, to turn into the great sea-borne carriers of other nations’ goods.
 In so doing, the Dutch merchant marine not only profited from the carrying trade, but also ventured into maritime insurance, banking, and finance.

 Within half a century of Dutch independence, Amsterdam had become the financial capital of Europe.
 Once the Spanish yoke was off their necks, the Dutch wasted no time in plunging into expansion across the Atlantic.
 As in so many other cases, though, it was not the government, but a private franchisee—the Dutch East India Company—who sponsored the first Dutch foray to America.

 Learn more about a place where European ideas of society no longer applied

 The Dutch East India Company

-Big as the Hudson River was, though, it only led deeper and deeper and deeper into the interior of this incredibly vast continent of North America.
-In the end, the Dutch abandoned their dreams of the Pacific for what turned out to be a more immediately lucrative share of the fur trade with the Iroquois, who preferred to steer the fur trade to the Dutch, because the Dutch were willing to sell the Iroquois firearms to use on the Iroquois enemies, the French.
+Big as the Hudson River was, though, it only led deeper and deeper into the interior of the incredibly vast continent of North America.
+In the end, the Dutch abandoned their dreams of the Pacific for what turned out to be a more immediately lucrative share of the fur trade with the Iroquois, who preferred to steer the fur trade to the Dutch.
+The Dutch were willing to sell the Iroquois firearms to use on the Iroquois’ enemies, the French.